BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Experiments

+We take results from their respective papers, with the following exceptions.
+DeiT-B/16 results for PRACTISE are those reported by \citet{zhang2024dense}, and the no-fine-tuning MobileNetV2 results for ALDS are those reported by \citet{yu2022svdnascouplinglowrankapproximation}.
+For L2+REST, which reports the number of removed filters, we approximate this quantity as the number of removed parameters.
+Note that SVD-NAS requires an expensive search procedure on the order of hours. \Cref{tab:results_comparison} summarizes the results for ImageNet-1K models, and \cref{tab:resnet20_results_table} includes the results for ResNet-20 on CIFAR-10.
+Overall, BALF achieves performance comparable to most of the methods considered.
+It outperforms existing methods in some situations, although it is outperformed in others.

-\paragraph{BALF is efficient.} On an RTX 2070 laptop, compressing ImageNet models completes in minutes (under four minutes for all models except ResNeXt-101, taking less than seven).
+\paragraph{Compression runtime.} On an RTX 2080 Ti GPU, compressing ImageNet-1K models is completed in minutes: under four minutes for all models we tested.
 The most expensive steps can be cached, reducing subsequent compression runs to seconds.
-We provide a comprehensive benchmark and implementation details in \Cref{sec:runtime_impl}.
+We provide a comprehensive benchmark and implementation details in \cref{sec:runtime_impl}.

-\paragraph{Other results.} On CIFAR-10-C \citep{hendrycks2019robustness}, BALF remained robust to distribution shift: when whitening matrices were estimated on the standard CIFAR-10 training set and evaluation was performed on CIFAR-10-C, the additional accuracy drop was typically less than 2.5 pp. Moreover, we found that, often, a smaller number of calibration samples (about 256 and 1024 for CIFAR-10 and ImageNet, respectively) yields only marginally worse results than those reported in this section.
-For instance, see \Cref{fig:calib_size_sweep_resnet50_main} for a sweep on ResNet-50.
-The remaining results can be found in \Cref{sec:additional_experiments}.

-\paragraph{Limitations and future work. }Even when surpassing (or being competitive with) other methods, compressing compact models (like MobileNet-V2) remains difficult.
-End-to-end speedups are notable, but we believe implementing specialized operators would yield better gains (see \Cref{subsec:practical_speedup} for a discussion).
-We speculate that combining BALF with expensive search methods (e.g., SVD-NAS) could yield excellent results, at the expense of compression time.